Joe Biden Slams Donald Trump As Having ‘No Idea’ What Is Going On In The United States

-Joe Biden took to Twitter on Monday to slam Donald Trump for the state of the country on Monday.
-The former vice president, who clinched the Democratic nomination for president last week, noted that the president has no idea what is going on in the United States.
+Joe Biden took to Twitter on Monday to slam Donald Trump due to the state of the country.
+The former vice president, who clinched the Democratic nomination for president last week, noted that the president has no clue about what is going on in the United States.
 He had some suggestions for how Trump could change that.

 “We’re facing some of the greatest challenges in our history, and Donald Trump is patting himself on the back.
 He just has no idea what’s really going on in this country.
 It’s time for him to step out of his bunker and look around at the consequences of his words and actions.”

 Twitter users responded to the former vice president’s tweet with nearly 27,700 “likes” and more than 6,100 retweets on the popular social media platform.
-Plus, almost 1,000 Twitter users responded to his words.
-Many of those who responded agreed with Biden.
+Almost 1,000 Twitter users also responded to his words, many of whom agreed with him.

 “He is incapable of leading this nation, and now more than ever, more and more Republicans are seeing it. #RepublicansForBiden,” one user replied.

-Many agreed with Biden’s sentiment, and several made reference to the president’s recent trip to the bunker near the White House amid the unrest in Washington D.C. after George Floyd’s death while in the custody of former Minneapolis, Minnesota police officers.
-However, some accounts took Biden to task for his part in authoring the 1994 crime bill, which they believe helped to militarize the police in the U.S.
+Many agreed with Biden’s sentiment, and several made reference to the president’s recent trip to the bunker near the White House amid the unrest in Washington, D.C., after George Floyd’s death while in the custody of former Minneapolis, Minnesota, police officers.
+However, some users took Biden to task for his part in authoring the 1994 crime bill, which they believe helped to militarize the police in the U.S.

 Biden’s tweet came after several tweets from Trump, where he said that things in the U.S. are going well and rapidly improving.
 On Monday morning, Trump tweeted that the world can see the country is quickly headed in the right direction because of the positive stock market gains.